Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Mathematical Preliminaries

 such that,

 holds, subject to,

-with \(0\leq\gamma_s<\infty\), where \(P\) and \(Q\) are two block-diagonal positive-definite matrices, and \(p_A\) and \(p_C\) denote the sum of VPFs in the sense of Definition 2 at frames \{A\} (placed at driven VCPs) and \{C\} (placed at driving VCPs).
+with \(0\leq\gamma_s<\infty\), where \(P\) and \(Q\) are two block-diagonal positive-definite matrices, and \(p_B\) and \(p_T\) denote the sum of VPFs in the sense of Definition 2 at frames \{B\} (placed at driven VCPs) and \{T\} (placed at driving VCPs).

-\textbf{Theorem 1.} \cite{b27} Consider a complex robot that is virtually decomposed into subsystems.
+\textbf{Theorem 1.} \cite{zhu2010virtual} Consider a complex robot that is virtually decomposed into subsystems.
 If all the decomposed subsystems are virtually stable in the sense of Definition 1, then the entire system is stable.

 Theorem 1 is the most important theorem in the VDC context.
 It establishes the equivalence between the virtual stability of every subsystem and the stability of the entire complex robot.
 Consequently, it allows us to concentrate on ensuring the virtual stability of every subsystem in lieu of the stability of the entire complex robot.